ruv/easyforth/index.markdown

 {% include editor.html size="small"%}

-This example creates a memory location called `numbers`, and reserves three extra memory cells after this location, giving a total of four memory cells. (`cells` just multiplies by the cell-width, which is 1 in this implementation.)
+This example creates a word called `numbers`, which returns the location of the memory region, and reserves four memory cells for this region.
+(`cells` just multiplies by the cell-width, which is 1 in this implementation.)

-`numbers 0 +` gives the address of the first cell in the array. `10 numbers 0 + !`
+`numbers 0 +` gives the location of the first cell in the array. `10 numbers 0 + !`
 stores the value `10` in the first cell of the array.

 We can easily write words to simplify array access:

-    variable numbers
+    create numbers
-    3 cells allot
+    4 cells allot
     : number  ( offset -- addr )  cells numbers + ;

     10 0 number !